Have your Google rankings dropped significantly, leaving you without an explanation of what went wrong? Don’t worry, you’re not alone.

 - To analyze drops in your average ranking, select “Average Position” and set a custom date range.

-- To track ranking drops for specific queries, click “New” and specify your target keywords.
+- To track ranking drops for queries, click “New” and specify your target keywords.
 (You can filter pages, devices, and even track ranking drops in each country.)

-Checking for ranking drops on Google Analytics
+Checking for Ranking Drops on Google Search Console

 - Add keywords to tracks and locations